Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 As the athletes featured in the study, there is a noted preference among runners to stay on course with training throughout injury or dysfunction treatment.
 EPAT makes this not only feasible but entirely possible.

-Added to the ever growing body of evidence, these cases highlight the immeasurable value of using Extracorporeal Shockwave Therapy to treat athletes who desire to stay active in sport during treatment.
-Offering breakthrough treatments like shockwave allow medical practices to attract new patients and deliver best in class outcomes to their patients.
+Added to the ever-growing body of evidence, these cases highlight the immeasurable value of using Extracorporeal Shockwave Therapy to treat athletes who desire to stay active in sport during treatment.
+Offering breakthrough treatments like Shockwave allow medical practices to attract new patients and deliver best-in-class outcomes to their patients.

 Are you ready to attract a steady stream of new patients by adding EPAT/ESWT therapy to your continuum of care?